Dewar Shield

 The Dewar Shield is a rugby union competition in Melbourne.
-It is the professional and semi-professional premier grade for rugby in Victoria.
-A total of nine teams from the Victorian Rugby Union compete for the trophy.
-Local TV Channel 31 broadcasts one game a week on Wednesday evenings.
-The Rebel Army periodically have online text-based commentary of matches.
+It is the premier amateur rugby competition in Victoria.
+A total of eight teams from the Victorian Rugby Union compete for the trophy.
+Clubs must field teams in 3 grades, Dewar Shield Reserves (Penwill Cup) and Dewar Shield 3rd Grade (Mawhinney Cup), to be eligible to compete.

+A "Game of the week" is streamed on the Rugby Victoria Facebook Page.